winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### Division of the Buddha’s Remains

 472\.
-The Malla people of Pāvā heard that the Buddha had parinirvāṇa-ed between a pair of trees.
+The Malla people of Pāvā heard that the Buddha had <em>parinirvāṇa</em>-ed between a pair of trees.
 They thought to themselves, “Now, we ought to go and get a portion of his remains.
 Ours was his homeland, after all!
 We’ll build a shrine and give offerings to it.”
 {: #p472}

 473\.
 Those Mallas of Pāvā raised from their vassals a fourfold army consisting of elephant troops, horse troops, chariot troops, and foot troops.
 They went to Kuśinagara and sent an envoy.
 They said, “We’ve heard that the Buddha, the Bhagavān, stopped and has been extinguished.
 He was our teacher, too, and dear to our hearts.
 We are coming to request a portion of his bones.
 We will build a shrine in his homeland and give offerings to it.”
 {: #p473}

 474\.
 The King of Kuśinagara replied, “Yes, yes!
 Indeed, it’s as you say.
-However, it was in this land that the Bhagavān fell ill, and it was here that he parinirvāṇa-ed.
+However, it was in this land that the Bhagavān fell ill, and it was here that he <em>parinirvāṇa</em>-ed.
 The country’s officials and people gave their own offerings.
 You gentlemen have come from far away, but you cannot have a portion of his remains.”
 {: #p474}

 475\.
-Then, an assembly of Bula people from Calakalpa, an assembly of Kraudya people from Rāmagrāma, an assembly of Brāhmaṇa people from Viṣṇudvīpa, an assembly of Śākya people from Kapilavastu, an assembly of Licchavi people from Vaiśālī, and King Ajātaśatru from Magadha heard that the Tathāgata had chosen to parinirvāṇa between a pair of trees near Kuśinagara.
+Then, an assembly of Bula people from Calakalpa, an assembly of Kraudya people from Rāmagrāma, an assembly of Brāhmaṇa people from Viṣṇudvīpa, an assembly of Śākya people from Kapilavastu, an assembly of Licchavi people from Vaiśālī, and King Ajātaśatru from Magadha heard that the Tathāgata had chosen to <em>parinirvāṇa</em> between a pair of trees near Kuśinagara.
 They thought to themselves, “Now, we ought to go and seek a portion of his remains.”
 {: #p475}

 476\.
 The kings of these countries like Ajātaśatru then raised from their vassals fourfold armies consisting of elephant troops, horse troops, chariot troops, and foot troops, and they advanced to cross the Gaṅgā River.
 They ordered the priest Dhūmragotra, “Go to Kuśinagara in my name and put this question to the Mallas: ‘Has life been easy?
 Have your travels been difficult?
 We extend every respect to you gentlemen.
 We’re friendly neighbors who’re never in conflict.
-We’ve heard that the Tathāgata chose to parinirvāṇa in your country, sir.
+We’ve heard that the Tathāgata chose to <em>parinirvāṇa</em> in your country, sir.
 Only the unsurpassed sage was our true deity, so we’ve traveled from far away to request a portion of his bones.
 We’ll take them back to our homelands and build shrines for giving offerings to them.
 If you were to give this to us, it would enrich the whole country, and we’d share that with you, sir.’”
 {: #p476}

 477\.
-Accepting the king’s instruction, the priest Dhūmragotra went to that city and said to the Mallas, “The great king of Magadha asks immeasurably: ‘Has life been easy?
+Accepting the king’s instruction, the priest Dhūmragotra went to that city and said to the Mallas, “The Great King of Magadha asks immeasurably: ‘Has life been easy?
 Have your travels been difficult?
 We extend every respect to you gentlemen.
 We’re friendly neighbors who’re never in conflict.
-We’ve heard that the Tathāgata chose to parinirvāṇa in your country, sir.
+We’ve heard that the Tathāgata chose to <em>parinirvāṇa</em> in your country, sir.
 Only the unsurpassed sage was our true deity, so we’ve traveled from far away to request a portion of his bones.
 We’ll take them back to our homelands and build shrines for giving offerings to them.
 If you were to give this to us, it would enrich the whole country, and we’d share that with you, sir.’”
 {: #p477}

 478\.
 The Mallas replied to Dhūmragotra, “Yes, yes!
 Indeed, it’s as you say, sir.
-However, it was in this land that the Bhagavān fell ill, and it was here that he parinirvāṇa-ed.
+However, it was in this land that the Bhagavān fell ill, and it was here that he <em>parinirvāṇa</em>-ed.
 The country’s officials and people gave their own offerings.
 You gentlemen have come from far away, but you cannot have a portion of his remains.”
 {: #p478}

 479\.
 The kings of those countries then assembled their ministers, and held a discussion.
 They composed these verses: